This program is on haitus contact Dan Trifone email@example.com for more information.

-Students may take courses for undergraduate or graduate credit, or as non-credit professional development.
+Students may take courses for undergraduate or graduate credit (3 credits each), or as non-credit professional development.
 The differences in these options will be reflected in the requirements for each course.
 Students may use undergraduate credits in partial fulfillment of the General Elective requirements for any bachelor's degree at Portland State University (students who complete all six courses will receive the Professional Certificate in addition to their degree).
 Graduate credits will be applicable to any relevant degree at Portland State University, pending departmental acceptance of the credits (students will need to confer with their department(s) of choice).
 Courses taken as non-credit professional development will not appear on a student's transcript; however, non-credit courses can be applied towards the Professional Certificate.

 Students who declare their intent to earn the Professional Certificate have the opportunity to be mentored by a seasoned professional who has volunteered to provide individual student support throughout the program.
 Mentors will provide students with guidance and assistance based on their real-world experience.
 A mentor serves as a trusted person with extensive knowledge, skills, abilities, and experience—and who has interest and willingness to support a student in his or her efforts to succeed.
-Contact the Program Manager for more information.

 Students who declare their intent to earn the Professional Certificate also have the opportunity to complete a Capstone Exercise that consolidates their learning.
 The exercise has three components.
 First, throughout their coursework, students will build a portfolio illustrating their practical and academic experience.
 Second, students will participate in an emergency management or homeland security training exercise.
 Finally, students will prepare a manuscript and submit it for publication in a professional journal.
 In preparing the manuscript, students are expected to hone their technical and analytical skills and to draw upon the experiences and information gained across the entire curriculum.
 Students have considerable latitude in the selection of a particular exercise, and are encouraged to select an exercise with immediate relevance to their own professional interest.
-Contact the Program Manager for more information.

 Applying for the International Association of Emergency Managers’ (IAEM) Certified Emergency Manager (CEM) Certification